New Guinea: West Papua - Birding Tour

-After arrival in Sorong, you’ll be transferred to a hotel in this small but modern and bustling city.
+After arrival in Sentani, you’ll be transferred to a hotel in the city.
+There is no birding planned for this day.

-Some forest patches near Sorong offer a good introduction to the island’s huge range of lowland forest birds.
-Just a few of many species that we might encounter include Blyth’s Hornbill, Eclectus Parrot, Emperor Fairywren, Orange-fronted Fruit Dove, and Papuan Drongo.
-Later in the day, we take a fast and comfortable ferry to Waigeo island, where we’ll stay for the next three nights.
-This island located in the Raja Ampat archipelago, arguably boasts the most-wanted birds on the tour, and it will be good to start with a bang!
+We will take a fast and comfortable ferry to Waigeo island, where we’ll stay for the next three nights.
+This island located in the Raja Ampat archipelago, arguably boasts the most-wanted birds on the tour.
 Display sites of both Red Bird-of-paradise and the awe-inspiring Wilson’s Bird-of-paradise will be visited during our days on the island.
 To make it even better, these sites are easy to reach after short 10-minute walks, in contrast to the way it was as little as five years ago when a 2:30 a.m. wake-up was required to reach an uphill display site at dawn!

 In addition to the aforementioned ‘BoP’s, the lowlands of this island offer a huge list of birds, including the localized Raja Ampat Pitohui, the incredible Western Crowned Pigeon, Great-billed and Moluccan King- Parrots, Claret-breasted, Orange-bellied and Dwarf Fruit-Doves, Palm Cockatoo, Coconut Lorikeet, Yellow-faced Myna, Papuan Pitta, elusive White-eared Catbird, Brown-headed Crow, New Guinea Friarbird, and Golden Monarch.
 At night, we can go in search of Marbled Frogmouth.
 The Waigeo Cuscus – a bizarre endemic mammal is also occasionally seen here.